jduarte/immortus/docs/intermediate.md

 Intermediate Immortus Details
 ===

+In this example we assume:

-We assume you will create a new background job with an extra field (percentage)
+- you will create a new background job
+- you need an extra field to be displayed (percentage)
+- you may have more then one strategy configured globally

 Routes (file: config/routes.rb)
 ---